ProxSTORM -- A Stochastic Trust-Region Algorithm for Nonsmooth Optimization: ProxSTORM Algorithm

-In ProxSTORM, however, $ \aredr_k$ is not computable and is replaced by a computed reduction, $\credr_k$, that approximates $\aredr_k$.
-ProxSTORM uses the same step acceptance criteria as STORM, which---in addition to using $\credr_k$ in place of $\aredr_k$---requires that the trust-region radius be at least some multiple smaller than the measure of stationarity.
+Similar to STORM, ProxSTORM uses this step acceptance condition and requires that the trust-region radius be at least a constant factor smaller than the stationarity measure.
 Specifically, to accept a step, ProxSTORM stipulates that for fixed (user-specified) parameters $\eta_1\in (0,1)$ and $\eta_2 > 0$,

 When \eqref{eq:acceptance1} is satisfied, the iterate and trust-region radius is updated as

 Here, $\delta_{\text{max}} := \gamma^\ell\delta_0$, where $\gamma > 1$, $\ell\in\mathbb{N}$, and $\delta_0 > 0$ are fixed (user-specified) parameters.
 When \eqref{eq:acceptance1} is not satisfied,